1Peripheral/ebook-store/README.md

 ## Install
 1- Clone this repository.

-2- Create a virutal environement .
+2- Create a virutal environment .

 3- install the dependencies.